sumit2607/MovieAppWithMvvm/README.md

 ## Contact

 Have questions or suggestions?
-Feel free to reach out to Sumit or harnoor via linkdin.
+Feel free to reach out to Sumit  via linkdin.